boystown.org

 Functional Hearing Laboratory

 Functional hearing refers to our ability to use a multitude of auditory information to help with listening in noisy and challenging environments.
-The auditory information—or “auditory cues" as hearing scientists prefer to call them—becomes distorted and less useful in indoor places that have reverberation, like classrooms and restaurants.
+Auditory information, or auditory cues as hearing scientists refer to them, becomes distorted and less useful in indoor places that have reverberations like classrooms and restaurants.

-In indoor auditory environments, it takes children a long time to develop the skills to pick and choose the distorted auditory cues that are most useful to help them navigate the space and listen to other people.
-There are additional challenges for children with hearing loss, even though they may wear hearing devices such as hearing aids or cochlear implants.
-Currently, we lack an effective way to configure hearing devices for pediatric patients that help maximize functional hearing in real-world listening environments.
+It can take children a long time to develop the skills they need to pick up and choose the distorted auditory cues they need to help them navigate space and listen to other people.
+There are additional challenges for children with hearing loss, even though they may be wearing hearing devices such as hearing aids or cochlear implants.
+Our hope is that our research helps configure hearing devices for pediatric patients that can maximize functional hearing in real-world listening environments.

-We use virtual reality (VR) to simulate indoor auditory environments when we study functional hearing by children in our lab.
-We assess how well children navigate spaces and hear speech in these virtual environments.
-Some of the techniques we use include psychoacoustics, eye-tracking, and neuroimaging.
+We use virtual reality to simulate indoor auditory environments when we study functional hearing in our lab.
+We assess how children navigate space and hear speech in these virtual environments.
+Some of the techniques we use include psychoacoustics, eye-tracking and neuroimaging.

 Our Studies